corda/corda-docs/content/en/docs/corda-enterprise/4.5/metering-collector.md

 The tool provides several flows:

 * `MeteringCollectionFlow` is used to collect metering data from a node using the node's shell (or connecting to it with the external shell).
 It takes in a time window over which to collect data, and optionally a set of CorDapps to filter the data by.
 It outputs both the total count of metering events that match filter in the time window, and a breakdown of these events by the commands involved and the signing entities.
 This flow has been kept for invocation from the shell while its usage via RPC has been deprecated, use `NodeMeteringCollectionFlow` instead.
-* `NodeMeteringCollectionFlow` is used to collect metering data from a node conncting to it via RPC.
+* `NodeMeteringCollectionFlow` is used to collect metering data from a node connecting to it via RPC.
 It takes in a time window over which to collect data, and optionally a set of CorDapps to filter the data by.
 It outputs both the total count of metering events that match filter in the time window, and a breakdown of these events by the commands involved and the signing entities.
 * `FilteredMeteringCollectionFlow` is analogue to `NodeMeteringCollectionFlow` except that collects data from another node in the network, hence requires, as an additional parameter, the party running the node where metering data will be collected from.
 * `AggregatedMeteringCollectionFlow` is used to collect aggregated metering data from other nodes in the network.
 It takes in a time window and the party running the node where metering data will be collected from.
-It ouputs only the total count of signing events that happened on that node in the specified time window.
+It outputs only the total count of signing events that happened on that node in the specified time window.
 * `MultiFilteredCollectionFlow` is analogous of `FilteredMeteringCollectionFlow` except that allows to collect data from multiple nodes in the network sequentially in a single flow and returns the result as a JSON string.
 It is meant to be only used from the node shell while there is a dedicated method, `FilteredMeteringCollectionFlow#multiCollect`, for running collection from multiple nodes in parallel using from an RPC client.
 * `MultiAggregatedCollectionFlow` is analogous of `AggregatedMeteringCollectionFlow` except that allows to collect data from multiple nodes in the network sequentially in a single flow and returns the result as a JSON string.
 It is meant to be only used from the node shell while there is a dedicated method,